mehrn79/3DLAND/README.md

 The dataset (metadata + mask annotations) is hosted at:
-👉 [Download via Zenodo](https://zenodo.org/...) *(or your link)*
+👉 [Download via Zenodo](https://zenodo.org/...) *(or your link)* This project uses the DeepLesion dataset, publicly available from the NIH Clinical Center.
+Please note that this dataset is not released under Apache 2.0.
+Users must ensure compliance with NIH terms of use: https://nihcc.app.box.com/v/DeepLesion

 ## 🚀 Getting Started